cramirezpe/picca_bookkeeper/README.md

 After the folder structure, we have one or many continuum fitting runs.
 The name of the folder will describe the contained fitting procedure in the following way:
 ```
-{prefix}_{calib}.{dla}.{bal}_{suxfix}
+{prefix}_{calib}.{calib_regions}.{dla}.{bal}_{suxfix}
 ```
-- prefix (dMdB20, pca, etc): specifies the type of continuum fit (dMdB20 is the         one used in eBOSS DR16, default in Picca).
+- prefix (dMdB20, CRP23, raw, True): specifies the general configuration of the run.
+    - dMdB20: fudge included, 2.4A bins, var lss mod=0 (see resources/dMdB20.yaml)
+    - CRP23: analysis performed for early3D DESI analyses. nofudge, 0.8A bins, var lss mod = 7.5, lambda rest frame max=1205.
+    - raw: use this for raw mocks.
+    - true: use this for true continuum analyses.
+    - Could also match any of the yaml files under picca_bookkeeper.resources.default_configs

-- calib (0, 1, 2, etc): integer identifying the version of pre-calibration and weight estimation
+- calib (0, 1, 2): Integer defining the number of calibration steps.
     - 0: no calibration.
-    - 1: dMdB20 calibration: Two step calibration (first for flux, second for IVAR).
-      - weighting scheme includes eta, var_lss, fudge
-    - 2: early3D calibration: One step calibration (flux).
+    - 1: early3D calibration: One step calibration (flux).
-      - weighting scheme uses eta and var_lss
-    - 3: dMdB20 1 step calibration: One step calibration (flux).
+    - 2: dMdB20 calibration: Two step calibration (first for flux, second for IVAR).
-      - weighting scheme uses eta, var_lss, fudge
     - 10: Accept custom options for calibration in yaml file.

 - calib region (any of the ones defined in picca_bookkeeper.Bookkeeper.forest_regions)
     - 0 if no calibration is used.

 - dla (0, 1, 2, etc): integer identifying the version of DLA masking used
     - 0: no DLA masking.
     - 1: First version of DLA catalog.
+    - N: Nth version of DLA catalog.

-- bal (0, 1, 2, etc): integer identifying the type of BAL masking used
+- bal (0, 1, 2, etc): integer identifying the version of BAL masking used
     - 0: No BAL masking.
     - 1: Drop BAL objects (not implemented).
     - 2: Mask BAL objects.

 - suffix (0, any string): any string identifying anything else particular in the analysis (0 means nothing).
-This is free for the user to select whatever they consider appropriately if it does not overlap with other runs.
+This is free for the user to select whatever they consider appropiately if it does not overlap with other runs.

 Inside each continuum fitting folder, the internal structure is the following:
 ```